 These must-watch Argentine films and series, available to watch online through Amazon or Netflix, are a perfect way to gain a deeper insight into the culture and the language, bringing a true Argentine experience right to your couch.

 *this post contains affiliate links.
-If you make a purchase we get a small commission at no extra cost to you.
+If you make a purchase we may receive a small commission, at no extra cost to you.

 Must-watch Argentine movies